 Connect to a Hive database

-You can use AEL with HWC to access Hive managed tables in ORC format.
-For details, see Configuring the AEL daemon for the Hive Warehouse Connector.
+- Use AEL with the Hive Warehouse Connector (HWC) to access managed tables or large unmanaged tables in Hive on a secure HDP cluster.
+For details, see Configuring the AEL daemon for the Hive Warehouse Connector on your Hortonworks cluster.

 Connect to an Impala database